+The university calendar is available at https://myunion.edu/academic-calendar/.
 The didactic components of courses in the Human Lactation Studies major and the Applied Nutrition and Dietetics major are scheduled in compliance with the Union Institute & University Academic Calendar.
 The MA Program will abide by all scheduled holidays, breaks, and closings.
 The three annual terms are sixteen weeks each.